I Like Accounting

 3. Recover bad debt

-What are the journal entries to record the write-off of the bad debt?
+What are the journal entries to record the initial estimation of credit sales that won't be paid?

 Answer